yanghengtang/tp/docs/UserGuide.md

 ### Editing a remark of a doctor: `remark_d`

-You can edit a doctor's remark in the system, such as preferred timing or availability.
+Allows you to edit the remark of a specified doctor in the system.
+The doctor's remark is usually used to indicate the doctor's availability.

 Format: `remark_d INDEX [r\REMARK]`